-The number of rejected medical claims by insurance companies these days is alarming.
+The number of claim denials by insurance companies these days is alarming.
 Change Healthcare’s 2020 Revenue Cycle Denials Index revealed that the average claim denial rate in 2022 is 23% more than four years ago.

-While insurance companies can be held accountable for this, it might not be entirely their fault.
-Hospitals and medical companies should also step back and assess their denial management plan.
+While insurance companies can be held accountable for rejected claims, it might not be entirely their fault.
+Hospitals, medical companies, and other healthcare organizations should also step back and assess their denial management plan.

 What is denial management?

 Denial management is a systematic procedure designed to identify and address issues resulting in the rejection of medical claims.

 The strategy should also lessen the possibility of more claims denials, ensuring that practices get paid quickly and maintain a consistent cash flow.

 Establishing a pattern between recurrent denial reason codes is the responsibility of the denial management team.
 Tracking denial trends helps identify registration, billing, and medical coding errors and fix them to stop further claim rejections.